-IROs Policy Talent recruitment, development, Impact - 74Software recognises that continuous lear and retention - Training and skills development are fundamental to e and skills development growth, motivation, and career progression.
-Lack of training and personal mitigate the risks of skill stagnation and limi review results in skill stagnation, decreased motivation, and limited career opportunities, the Company has estal comprehensive training policies that prioritis de career progression, negatively impacting employees professional and personal growth rning employee То nited ablished ise ongoing employee development.
-These policies are designed to enhance employees' knowledge, boost their confidence, and foster social mobility ultimately contributing to a more empowered and adaptable workforce
+74Software recognises that continuous learning and skills development are fundamental to employee growth, motivation, and career progression.
+To mitigate the risks of skill stagnation and limited career opportunities, the Company has established comprehensive training policies that prioritise ongoing employee development.
+These policies are designed to enhance employees' knowledge, boost their confidence, and foster social mobility, ultimately contributing to a more empowered and adaptable workforce.